Buying Guides · Last updated 2 June 2026

 What happens if the developer goes bankrupt before completion?

-If your deposits are protected through a bond, guarantee, or escrow, you should be able to recover them.
-This is why deposit protection clauses are non-negotiable.
-Without protection, recovering deposits from an insolvent developer can be very difficult.
-Never pay deposits into a developer's operating account without protection.
+If your deposits are protected through a bond, guarantee, or escrow account, you should be able to recover them.
+This is why deposit protection is a non-negotiable requirement, not an optional extra.
+Without formal protection, recovering funds from an insolvent developer is extremely difficult.
+Never pay reservation fees or stage payments into an unprotected account.

 How long does off-plan construction take in Gibraltar?